Organization Structure

 What's the difference between a sub-troop and a family?

-Sub-troops are organizational groups for program management (linked troops, patrols, age groups).
+Sub-troops are organizational groups for troop-level planning and reporting.
 Families are household groups for financial management (parents and scouts who share financial accounts).
+Patrols are managed separately in the Patrols feature.
 A family can have members in multiple sub-troops, and a sub-troop contains members from many families.